 Another great reason for visiting Hoi An is that it is THE place for tailor-made suits.
 A good quality hand-made, made to measure suit can cost less than $100.
 There’s lots of shops doing it though so it may be wise to do some research ahead of time if you think you might be tempted to get one – you really should.
 But note that in order to ensure a genuine made to measure suit the tailor will need to take your measurements maybe 3 or 4 times.

-Ho Chi Minh City (aka Saigon)
+What to Expect in Ho Chi Minh City (aka Saigon)

-It's safe to wonder around this area and a very interesting experience.
+It's safe to wonder around this area which offers a very interesting experience.
 If you're interested in examples of old colonial-style architecture, there are still plenty of neighbourhoods and buildings to explore by foot.
 Just grab a map and start wandering!
-Although good food can still be found in Saigon, you generally need to go to a restaurant to experience it.
-The vibrant street food scene of the north is unfortunately not to be found in the south.
+Although good Vietnamese food can still be found in Saigon, you generally need to go to a restaurant to experience it.
+The vibrant street food scene of the north, particularly Hanoi, is unfortunately not to be found in the south.
 Tastes and recipes differ from those of Hanoi and Hoi An but that doesn't mean a good meal can't be found.

 Flights within Vietnam are usually cheap unless you are flying during the Tet holiday period.
 It's possible to book flights online and the price doesn't generally fluctuate too much.
 Flying gives you extra time on the ground as the travel time is so much shorter than the other modes, but you do miss seeing a lot of the country this way.
 Part of the fun is often the travelling part and looking out onto wonderful landscapes and seeing small villages and rural ways of life.
 You will, however,likely need to catch a flight back to the city you fly home from ie Hanoi back to Saigon or vice versa.

 However, all of the journeys need to be made with the company for which you have the ticket.
 There are many travellers who have a bad experience with a particular company and then buy a ticket for the next leg of their journey with an alternative company.
 It's worth bearing in mind.
 You may also decide that you want to fly one of the legs or take the train.
 It's easy enough to simply buy your bus tickets for each journey as and when you need them.
 Again, your accommodation will be able to provide your bus ticket and pick-up from your hotel is normally included.

-Trains are a more expensive option than the buses and often have longer journey times but they are certainly the best way to travel long distance in my personal opinion.
+Trains in Vietnam are a more expensive option than the buses and often have longer journey times but they are certainly the best way to travel long distance in my personal opinion.
 The trains are very comfortable and you get to enjoy the wonderful landscape and scenery as you travel.
 There is a lot more room on the train and if you are taking an over-night train then you get options as to what kind of bed/compartment you want.
 Just a basic bed in the general sleeper coaches is the cheapest option and is certainly a very comfortable way to cover the distance whilst getting some quality sleep.